 Self-help measures that teach you how to get rid of fear

-There are number of things you can take do on your own as you learn how to overcome the fear in your life:
+There are a number of things you can make do on your own as you learn how to overcome the fear in your life:

 Foster positive thinking